-2.5 The Proponent shall prepare and implement a Traffic Management Plan for the Concept Plan site in consultation with RMS, HDC, Council, adjoining land owners and the local community to provide a framework for the coordinated management of traffic to, from, and within the Concept Plan site.
+2.5 The Proponent shall prepare and implement a Traffic Management Plan for the Concept Plan site in consultation with RMS, Council and adjoining land owners to provide a framework for the coordinated management of traffic to, from, and within the Concept Plan site.

-The Plan shall include traffic management devices and measures to facilitate the orderly movement of port related traffic movement to/from the road network, and shall include but not necessarily be limited to:
+The Plan shall include traffic management measures to facilitate the orderly movement of port related traffic movement to/from the road network, and shall include but not necessarily be limited to:

-- a) measures to ensure heavy vehicle access to and from the site will be primarily along the routes shown in Attachment A to this approval; - b) measures to minimise port freight movements inside am and pm peak traffic periods; - c) measures to encourage the equal distribution of truck movements between the Industrial Drive/George Street and Industrial Drive/Ingall Street intersections; - d) measures to prevent heavy vehicles accessing residential streets and areas within the vicinity of the site and to maintain the residential amenity of the local community; and - e) measures to encourage staff access to the site by means other than private vehicles.
+- a) measures to ensure heavy vehicle access to and from the site will be primarily along the routes shown in Attachment A to this approval; - b) measures to minimise port freight movements inside am and pm peak traffic periods; - c) measures to encourage the equal distribution of truck movements between the Industrial Drive/George Street and Industrial Drive/Ingall Street intersections; - d) measures to prevent heavy vehicles accessing residential streets and areas within the vicinity of the site; and - e) measures to encourage non-vehicular staff access to the site.

-The Plan shall be prepared and implemented prior to the operation of any projects associated with this Concept Plan approval and shall be updated prior to the commencement of any subsequent project approvals associated with this Concept Plan approval.
+The Plan shall be prepared and implemented prior to the operation of any projects associated with this Concept Plan approval and shall be updated prior to the commencement of any subsequent project approvals associated with this Concept Plan approvals.